romanfrotan/RecipeBook/README.md

 in console recipe manager that parses a .txt recipe list, searches fastest prep time and lists ingredients.

-when the appication is run please type the .txt file name exaclty. default already added test recipe list is recipes.txt
+when the appication is run please type the .txt file name exactly. default already added test recipe list is recipes.txt